Inferring Properties of the ISM from Supernova Remnant Size Distributions: Concluding Remarks

 Though our statistical analysis is straightforward and simple, this conclusion seems robust and may provide insight into SNR evolution and observational biases.
 Quite simply, the distribution of SNR sizes is log normal and narrow.
 The log-normal character is consistent with the most common assumption made about SNR evolution; the Sedov phase dominates the visible phase of SNR evolution.
 Even though there are only three random variables in the Sedov radius, simple Monte Carlo simulations demonstrate that one can reproduce these log-normal distributions for appropriately-sized SNR samples, less than $\sim$600 SNRs.
 The puzzling result of these studies is that, assuming a simple Sedov mode for the SNR blast wave, both data and simulations reveal an unusually-small variance for the surrounding ISM density.

 Our primary motivation in inferring the density distribution is to assess whether there is a bias in SNR catalogs.
 Given our result, we are now in a position to address whether there is a bias in SNR catalogs.
 First of all, it is not clear whether the density distribution is actually narrow or if there are other mitigating factors; for example, SNR evolution may not be dominated by the Sedov phase.
 However, the independent results of two groups support our conclusion that the density distribution is narrow. \citet{gat16} simulated SNe in galactic simulations and found that most SNe explode in the same range of densities that we infer from observations.
-In addition, \citet{sar16} used radio emission and SNR sizes to infer the radio emission lifetime and ambient densities.
-Both authors, in some fashion, estimated the number of SNRs below detection limits and ambient densities; both obtained a similar distribution of ambient densities.
-We find that these results are a direct and simple consequence of the narrow diameter distribution in the context of Sedov evolution.
-Taken together, these results, along with ours, suggest that SNe tend to explode in the WIM.
+In addition, \citet{sar16} used radio emission to infer the radio emission lifetime and ambient densities (omitting inference from SNR sizes, in contrast to our method).
+Both authors, in some fashion, estimated the number of SNRs below detection limits and ambient densities, with \citet{gat16} obtaining results similar to our own and \citet{sar16} obtaining mean densities nearly two orders of magnitude higher.
+We find that these results are a direct and simple consequence of the narrow diameter distribution in the context of Sedov evolution and, taken together, suggest that SNe tend to explode in the WIM.
 In this interpretation, either {\emph{all}} SNe explode in the WIM, or we are only seeing the ones that do.

-One might hope to use SN rates for M31 or M33 to assess whether SNR catalogs are biased.
-However, we find that the current estimates for SN rates are far too uncertain to provide such a constraint.
-The most recent efforts characterize SN rates as a function of specific star formation rate (sSFR) \citep{gra15, bot16}.
-With this correlation we can estimate SN rate for M31 and with a SNR lifetime we can estimate the number of SNRs.